JHWelch/pest-plugin-laravel-migrations/README.md

 This package seeks to fill that gap.

 ## This package is a **Work In Progress**
-Once the package is tagged 1.0.0 it will abide by [Semver](https://semver.org/), however in this period the API is not guaranteed to maintain consistent.
+Once the package is marked stable it will abide by [Semver](https://semver.org/), however in this period the API is not guaranteed to maintain consistent.

-Please lock any usage to the minor version, and be wary about any production usage.

 ## Usage